feiwang3311/Lantern/README.md

 An accompanying technical paper is here: [Demystifying Differentiable Programming: Shift/Reset the Penultimate Backpropagator](https://www.cs.purdue.edu/homes/rompf/papers/wang-draft2018c.pdf).

+A Python front-end that JIT-compiles TensorFlow and PyTorch code to Lantern is currently under development, based on [Snek-LMS](https://github.com/jmd1011/snek-LMS).

 ## Features of Lantern

 ### Automatic differentiation in Lantern